mrquantumoff/qfetch/README.md

 ## Help
 * Before creating an issue please check out the [wiki](https://github.com/mrquantumoff/qfetch/wiki/Setting-up-ASCII-logos)
 * If the previous step didn't help, create an issue!
+* In tty the app may not display some data, try running it in a DE (if de is null then it will not display username, terminal, etc)